-- 2-59 (1) Unless the articling period is changed under Rules 2-59 to 2-65, an articled student must work in the office of the student's principal for a period of not less than 9 months. - (2) Unless otherwise permitted in this division, the articling term must be continuous, except that this period may be interrupted by - (a) attendance at the training course, - (b) annual vacation of up to 10 working days at the discretion of the principal, or - (c) a leave of absence as permitted under Rule 2-69 [Leave during articles]. - (3) Any time taken for matters referred to in subrule (2) must not be included in the calculation of the articling term. - (4) The articling term must not be reduced by more than 5 months under any other rule or the combined effect of any rules. - (5) The Credentials Committee may increase the articling term to not more than 2 years if - (a) the articled student's performance has been unsatisfactory, - (b) the articled student has not completed the student's obligations under the articling agreement, or - (c) other circumstances justify an increase. - (6) If it would result in the articled student qualifying for call and admission within 2 years of the student's first enrolment start date, a student enrolled for a second time is entitled to credit for - (a) successful completion of the training course, and - (b) time spent in articles. - (7) If an articled student is enrolled for a second or subsequent time, the Credentials Committee may grant credit for successful completion of the training course and some or all time spent in articles when the articled student was previously enrolled.
+- 2-59 (1) Unless the articling period is changed under Rules 2-59 to 2-65, an articled student must work in the office of the student's principal for a period of not less than 9 months. - (2) Unless otherwise permitted in this division, the articling term must be continuous, except that this period may be interrupted by - (a) attendance at the training course, - (b) annual vacation of up to 10 working days at the discretion of the principal, or - (c) a leave of absence as permitted under Rule 2-69 [Leave during articles]. - (3) Any time taken for matters referred to in subrule (2) must not be included in the calculation of the articling term. - (4) Except in the case of an application made under Rule 2-63 (1) [Law clerks], the articling term must not be reduced by more than 5 months under any other rule or the combined effect of any rules. - (5) The Credentials Committee may increase the articling term to not more than 2 years if - (a) the articled student's performance has been unsatisfactory, - (b) the articled student has not completed the student's obligations under the articling agreement, or - (c) other circumstances justify an increase. - (6) If it would result in the articled student qualifying for call and admission within 2 years of the student's first enrolment start date, a student enrolled for a second time is entitled to credit for - (a) successful completion of the training course, and - (b) time spent in articles. - (7) If an articled student is enrolled for a second or subsequent time, the Credentials Committee may grant credit for successful completion of the training course and some or all time spent in articles when the articled student was previously enrolled.